TorresAWS/projectwide-variables/README.md

 Here I will show how to use Terraform's backend to create a centralized folder containing all project-wide variables that can be used in any piece of infrastructure deployed underneath the project's umbrella.
 This work practice can lead to minimizing the number of meaningful variables employed in a Terraform project.

-## Goal: use multiple profiles when deploying infrastructure <a name="goal"></a>
+## Goal: define project-wide variables when deploying infrastructure <a name="goal"></a>
 <div class="alert alert-block alert-info">
 Here I describe a technique to create project-wide variables when deploying infrastructure with Terraform.
 </div>

 ## Types of variable in Terraform <a name="Variable"></a>
-Terraform's documentation does an excellent work describing the different types of variables used to create infrastructure.
+Terraform's documentation does an excellent job describing the different types of variables used to create infrastructure.
 Here I will just give a small summary while introducing Global variables, a foreign idea in Terraform.

 On one hand, input variables are declared using the `variable` block.
 Variable declaration has numerous optional arguments, such as variable type (string, number, bool), a default tag (sets the default variable value), a description tag (an explanation of the variable's purpose), a sensitive tag (if true, Terraform hides its value from plan or apply output), ephemeral tag (if true the variable is available during runtime but omitted from state and plan files), a nullable tag (if true the variable cannot be set to null), among others.
 On the other hand, output values, are very different from input variables, informing about the infrastructure available on the command line.
 Locals are indeed different than input variables, assign a name to an expression or a value, and are used to avoid the repeated use of expressions or values.